alastori/tidb-sandbox/labs/tidb/lab-05-hibernate-tidb-ci/tidb-ci.md

 > **If `docker_db.sh tidb` reports a readiness/bootstrap error:** Wait a few seconds for `docker logs tidb | grep "server is running"` to appear, then rerun the command.
 The hardened script exits before creating any schema when TiDB is not ready, so restarting it re-applies the bootstrap SQL safely.

-## 4. Clean Previous Test Results for the Baselne
+## 4. Clean Previous Test Results for the Baseline

 For a fresh baseline run, clean previous test artifacts: